survivejs/webpack-book/manuscript/loading/04_javascript.md

 Note especially how the function was transformed.
 You can try out different browser definitions and language features to see how the output changes based on the selection.

 T> **@babel/preset-env** comes with a `bugfixes` option that, when enabled, writes modern syntax to one that works also in older browsers without compiling down to ES5.

-T> See the _Autoprefixing_ chapter for an expanded discussion of browserslist.

 ## Polyfilling features